Tuesday, 10 January 2017

 • You received a blood transfusion or organ transplant before 1992.

-• You have unexplained abnormal liver function tests.
+• You have unexplained abnormal liver function tests (high ALT levels).

-• You are a healthcare worker exposed to needle sticks.
+• You are a healthcare or emergency worker who has been exposed to needle sticks.

 • You have HIV.